Top 10 Open-World Racing Games That Remain Fun and Unique

 Michael Wendom

-Open-world games are almost as old as gaming itself, and they have always been immensely popular.
+Open-world games are almost as old as gaming, as they have always been immensely popular.
 However, these titles mainly belong to action and RPG genres, like the Legend of Zelda series or Cyberpunk 2077.
-Yet, open-world racing games remain pretty rare, and most of them aren't very good.
-To be honest, if this was a top 20 list, it would have plenty of half-decent titles at the bottom.
-Luckily, all these top ten games that made it here are excellent, as they often moved the genre forward.
-Yet, we'll rank them based on their current playability and not their historical value.
+Yet, open-world racing games remain rare, and most aren't very good.
+Thus, if this was a top 20 list, it would have plenty of half-decent titles near the bottom.
+Luckily, all these top ten games are excellent, as they often moved the genre forward.
+Yet, we'll rank them based on their current playability rather than their historical value.
 Also, we won't list action games with some racing elements, like the GTA series.
 Finally, we'll pick only a single game in the franchise but mention others if they are worth playing.

 10. Carmageddon (1997)